Developer Guide

 After parsing of help command has been done (Refer to Figure 6 for similar sequence diagram),

-will override isShowPreview
+HelpSummaryCommand#execute(Model) will override isShowPreview

-field from CommandResult
+field from CommandResult to be true.

-which will interact with Ui
+This method returns HelpCommandResult which will interact with Ui component to display

 the result in the user interface.
-Similar to this, the only difference for help start
+Similar to this, the only difference for help start is that isShowHelp is

 the field to be overridden as true.

-Also notice that HelpSummaryCommand#execute(Models)
+Also notice that HelpSummaryCommand#execute(Models) takes in HELP_SUMMARY as the popUpContent,

 which is the message that will be shown to users in the new window.

-If there is a need for any changes in the help message, HELP_SUMMARY
+If there is a need for any changes in the help message, HELP_SUMMARY can be found in Message class inside

-commons/core
+commons/core package.

 You may refer to the Help Activity Diagram shown below: